nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 We've seen the identifier, i.e. "example.com-ACME" in the example below, in `security.acme` and at first it seemd stupid but it is actually a great concept to manage different certificates for the same domain so we copied it!

+A simple example configuration for `nixcloud.TLS` would be:

     nixcloud.TLS.certs = {
       "example.com-ACME" = {
         domain = "example.com";